nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### _Listing Archived Persons_
 Shows the list of archived Persons.

-Format: `person /listarchive`
+Format: `person /listarchive` <br>
 Advanced user Format: `p /lar`

 #### _Unarchiving_
 Restores the archived person back to your person list in Notor.

+Format: `person (INDEX) /unarchive` <br>
+Advanced user Format:`p (INDEX) /uar`

 * You must be on the list of archived persons in order to use this command, as it takes the index as a compulsory parameter

-Format: `person (INDEX) /unarchive`
-Advanced user Format:`p (INDEX) /uar`